Now is the time to Think Apprenticeships

 Levy Paying Employer Funded through levy

-50+ employees Employer pays 5% towards the total cost
+Apprentice aged 21+ Employer pays 5% towards total cost

-Less than 50 employees – apprentice 16-18 Programme is fully funded – no employer contribution.
-The apprentice must be 18 when the programme starts.
+Apprentice aged 16-21 Programme is fully funded – no employer contribution.
+The apprentice must be 21 or under before apprenticeship starts

 It is mandatory that all apprentices have time in their working week “off the job” to learn new skills, improve knowledge and work on their portfolio.
 For those who are on work-based learning programmes, time must be agreed with the line manager to meet the off the job requirements.
 For those on programmes that include college days, a large proportion of this will be covered for apprentices when they attend.
 Please note: most of our courses are work based learning programmes.